Kong/docs.konghq.com/app/2.2.x/clustering.md

 ## How to configure database caching?

-You can configure 3 properties in the Kong configuration file, the most important one being `db_update_frequency`, which determine where your Kong nodes stand on the performance vs consistency trade off.
+You can configure three properties in the Kong configuration file, the most important one being `db_update_frequency`, which determine where your Kong nodes stand on the performance versus consistency trade-off.

-Kong comes with default values tuned for consistency, in order to let you experiment with its clustering capabilities while avoiding "surprises".
+Kong comes with default values tuned for consistency so that you can experiment with its clustering capabilities while avoiding surprises.
 As you prepare a production setup, you should consider tuning those values to ensure that your performance constraints are respected.

 ### 1. [db_update_frequency][db_update_frequency] (default: 5s)

 This value determines the frequency at which your Kong nodes will be polling the database for invalidation events.
-A lower value will mean that the polling job will be executed more frequently, but that your Kong nodes will keep up with changes you apply.
-A higher value will mean that your Kong nodes will spend less time running the polling jobs, and will focus on proxying your traffic.
+A lower value means that the polling job will execute more frequently, but that your Kong nodes will keep up with changes you apply.
+A higher value means that your Kong nodes will spend less time running the polling jobs, and will focus on proxying your traffic.

-**Note**: changes propagate through the cluster in up to `db_update_frequency` seconds.
+**Note**: Changes propagate through the cluster in up to `db_update_frequency` seconds.

 [Back to top](#introduction)

 ### 2. [db_update_propagation][db_update_propagation] (default: 0s)

-If your database itself is eventually consistent (ie: Cassandra), you **must** configure this value.
+If your database itself is eventually consistent (that is, Cassandra), you **must** configure this value.
 It is to ensure that the change has time to propagate across your database nodes.
 When set, Kong nodes receiving invalidation events from their polling jobs will delay the purging of their cache for `db_update_propagation` seconds.

-If a Kong node connected to an eventual consistent database was not delaying the event handling, it could purge its cache, only to cache the non-updated value again (because the change hasn't propagated through the database yet)!
+If a Kong node connected to an eventually consistent database was not delaying the event handling, it could purge its cache, only to cache the non-updated value again (because the change hasn't propagated through the database yet)!

 You should set this value to an estimate of the amount of time your database cluster takes to propagate changes.

-**Note**: when this value is set, changes propagate through the cluster in up to `db_update_frequency + db_update_propagation` seconds.
+**Note**: When this value is set, changes propagate through the cluster in up to `db_update_frequency + db_update_propagation` seconds.

 [Back to top](#introduction)